alaa1355/reading/201/class10.md

 **FI NALLY**

 The contents of the fi na 11 y code block will run either way - whether the try block succeeded or failed.
 It even runs if a return keyword is used in the try or catch block.
 It is sometimes used to clean up after the previous two clauses.
-These methods are similar to the .done(), . fail(), and . a 1 ways() methods in jQuery.
+These ways are similar to the .done(), . fail(), and . a 1 ways() ways in jQuery.
 You can nest checks inside each other (place another t ry inside a catch), but be aware that it can affect performance of a script.